Orange-bellied parrot

 The orange-bellied parrot (Neophema chrysogaster) is a small parrot endemic to southern Australia, and one of only three species of parrot that migrate.
 It was described by John Latham in 1790.
 A small parrot around 20 cm long, it exhibits sexual dimorphism.
 The adult male is distinguished by its bright grass-green upper parts, yellow underparts and orange belly patch.
 The adult female and juvenile are duller green in colour.
 All birds have a prominent two-toned blue frontal band and blue outer wing feathers.

 The orange-bellied parrot breeds in Tasmania and winters on the coast of southern mainland Australia, foraging on saltmarsh species, beach or dune plants and a variety of exotic weed species.
 The diet consists of seeds and berries of small coastal grasses and shrubs.
-With a wild population of 14 birds as of early February 2017, it is regarded as a critically endangered species.
-The orange-bellied parrot is rated as critically endangered on the International Union for Conservation of Nature (IUCN)'s Red List of Endangered species.
+With a wild population of less than 100 birds, it is rated as a critically endangered species on the International Union for Conservation of Nature (IUCN)'s Red List.
+However, the species has slowly began to recover, having gone from a wild population of just 14 birds in early February 2017 to 91 birds in November 2025.

 Orange-bellied parrots are being bred in a captive breeding program with parrots in Taroona, Tasmania, Healesville Sanctuary, Adelaide Zoo, Moonlit Sanctuary Wildlife Conservation Park and Priam Parrot Breeding Centre.
 The captive population consists of around 300 birds, with a target of 350 birds by 2016–17.
-Because of the decline in the wild population in recent years, an additional 21 birds from the wild population were captured in 2010–2011 to improve the genetic diversity of the species' captive breeding program.
+Because of the decline in the wild population in recent years, an additional 21 birds from the wild population were captured in 2010–11 to improve the genetic diversity of the species' captive breeding program.
 Taken as a whole, the captive population, an example of ex situ conservation, is termed an "insurance population" against extinction.